ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Using rocprofv3
 ======================

-``rocprofv3`` is a CLI tool that helps you quickly optimize applications and understand the low-level kernel details without requiring any modification in the source code.
+``rocprofv3`` is a CLI tool that helps you optimize applications and analyze the low-level kernel details without requiring any modification in the source code.
-It's backward compatible with its predecessor, ``rocprof``, and provides more features for application profiling with better accuracy.
+It's backward compatible with its predecessor, `rocprof <https://rocm.docs.amd.com/projects/rocprofiler/en/latest/index.html>`_, and provides enhanced features for application profiling with better accuracy.

 The following sections demonstrate the use of ``rocprofv3`` for application tracing and kernel counter collection using various command-line options.

 ``rocprofv3`` is installed with ROCm under ``/opt/rocm/bin``.
-To use the tool from anywhere in the system, export ``PATH`` variable:
+To use the tool from anywhere in the system, export the ``PATH`` variable:

 .. code-block:: bash

    export PATH=$PATH:/opt/rocm/bin

-Before you start tracing or profiling your HIP application using ``rocprofv3``, build the application using:
+Before tracing or profiling your HIP application using ``rocprofv3``, build it using:

 .. code-block:: bash